conspiracy-servers/cap/README.md

 If you're interested in keeping up to date, then click the Watch button at the top of the page so you're notified of activity in issues.
 You can also check out the various [projects](https://github.com/conspiracy-servers/stargate/projects) that I've setup to properly monitor and track progress!

 ## Who can I thank for this?
 Without a doubt, we all owe it to the original Carter's Addon Pack Team for the code, concepts, ideas, designs, models, sounds and so, so much more.
 I've tried my best to find all of the people that have helped contribute to this addon and mentioned them on the [the credits page](https://github.com/conspiracy-servers/stargate/wiki/Contributor-Credits) on the wiki.
 Without them, none of this would've been possible and the CAP community would never have been born.
+Just to reiterate, I didn't create this addon or start it up, I'm only trying to bring new life back to CAP.

 > **Copyright (C) Carter Addon Pack's Team 2013-2020**
 >